Craniosynostosis Repair – Indications, Procedure, Risk

 Emergency safety firstUrgent warning signs are highlighted below.

-Craniosynostosis repair is surgery to correct a problem that causes the bones of a child’s skull to grow together (fuse) too early.
+Craniosynostosis repair is surgery to correct a problem that causes the bones of a child’s to grow together (fuse) too early.

 Description